AccessMap/sidewalkify/README.md

 For a standard city block with good coverage, `sidewalkify` will find a cyclic path, eventually constructing a closed rectangle.
 For a similar block that contains a dead end, `sidewalkify` will still find a cyclic path, but the resulting sidewalk will (by default) be broken at the end of the dead end.
-In addition, `sidewalkify` will create an open (non-cyclic) set of sidewalks when the path would not be cyclic, such as a sidewalk near a coastline.

 # License